Gottgläubig: Himmler and the SS

 Heinrich Himmler: "We believe in a God Almighty who stands above us; he has created the Earth, the Fatherland, and the Volk, and he has sent us the Führer.
 Any human being who does not believe in God should be considered arrogant, megalomaniacal, and stupid and thus not suited for the SS."

 Reichsführer-SS Heinrich Himmler, himself a former Roman Catholic, was one of the main promoters of the Gottgläubig faith.
 He was particularly hostile towards Christianity, its values, the churches, and their clergy.
 Himmler viewed all of Christianity and the priesthood as nothing but an indecent union, with the majority of its priesthood constituting "an erotic homosexual league of men" whose only purpose was to create and maintain a "twenty-thousand-year-old Bolshevism."
 To the Reichsführer-SS Christianity was the greatest plague delivered by history, and he demanded that it be dealt with accordingly.
 A perennial favorite song of the storm troopers had this refrain: "Storm Trooper Comrades, hang the Jews and put the priests against the wall."

-He insisted on the existence of a creator God, who favoured and guided the Third Reich and the German nation, as he announced to the SS: "We believe in a God Almighty who stands above us; he has created the Earth, the Fatherland, and the Volk, and he has sent us the Führer.
+He insisted on the existence of a creator god, who favoured and guided the Third Reich and the German nation, as he announced to the SS: "We believe in a God Almighty who stands above us; he has created the Earth, the Fatherland, and the Volk, and he has sent us the Führer.
 Any human being who does not believe in God should be considered arrogant, megalomaniacal, and stupid and thus not suited for the SS."
 He did not allow atheists into the SS, arguing that their "refusal to acknowledge higher powers" would be a "potential source of indiscipline".

-Himmler was not particularly concerned by the question how to label this higher power; God Almighty, the Ancient One, Destiny, "Waralda", Nature, etc. were all acceptable, as long as they referred to some "higher power that had created this world and endowed it with the laws of struggle and selection that guaranteed the continued existence of nature and the natural order of things."
+Himmler was not particularly concerned by the question how to label this higher power; God Almighty, the Ancient One, Destiny, "Wralda", Nature, etc. were all acceptable, as long as they referred to some "higher power that had created this world and endowed it with the laws of struggle and selection that guaranteed the continued existence of nature and the natural order of things."
 According to Himmler, "Only he who opposes belief in a higher power is considered godless"; everyone else was Gottgläubig, but should be thus outside of the church.
 SS members were put under pressure to identify as Gottgläubig and revoke their church membership, if necessary under the threat of expulsion.

 The SS personnel records show that most of its members who left the churches of their upbringing, did so just before or shortly after joining the SS.
 The Sicherheitsdienst (SD) members were the most willing corps within the SS to withdraw from their Christian denominations and change their religious affiliation to the Gottgläubig faith at 90%.
 Of the SS officers, 74% of those who joined the SS before 1933 did so, while 68% who joined the SS after 1933 would eventually declare themselves Gottgläubige.
 Of the general SS membership, 16% had left their respective churches by the end of 1937.